Percentile rankings vs 1,600+ peer institutions. Higher is better.

 Azimuth ranks Robert Morris University #951 for overall value on Azimuth's composite among nonprofit four-year institutions.
 A private doctoral/professional university in Moon Township, Pennsylvania, Robert Morris University enrolls roughly 2,896 undergraduates.
 Retention is 83.2% and the six-year graduation rate is 65.7%, reflecting solid completion outcomes for a career-focused institution.
 Where Robert Morris University performs strongest is return on investment.
 Azimuth ranks Robert Morris University #413 for return on investment among nonprofit four-year institutions.
 Graduates earn median 4-year earnings of $70,755.
 They earn about $5,180 more than similar students at comparable institutions, placing Robert Morris University in the 76.8 percentile for earnings beyond expectations among nonprofit four-year institutions.
 The institution's dominant program family is Business, which aligns with strong early-career earnings and employer demand in the region.
 Access and affordability sit lower in the composite.
 Robert Morris University sits in the 26.1 percentile for access and the 25.4 percentile for affordability among nonprofit four-year institutions.
 As a private institution with a sticker price above the public-university median, net pricing and financial aid availability shape affordability outcomes for families.
 Mobility sits in the 24.5 percentile, reflecting outcomes for graduates as they progress into mid-career roles.
 For families prioritizing strong early-career financial returns and a business-focused curriculum, Robert Morris University offers a clear value proposition grounded in demonstrated graduate earnings.

-Robert Morris University's published cost of attendance is $51,621.
-Need-based financial aid reshapes that figure across income levels: low-income families pay approximately $19,548, families in the lower-middle band pay around $16,857, middle-income families pay about $20,199, families in the upper-middle band pay approximately $23,230, and higher-income families pay around $28,842.
-Azimuth ranks Robert Morris University #1064 for post-graduation affordability among nonprofit four-year institutions.
-Net prices by income band are medians within those bands; individual aid packages vary, so some families in each band pay more and some less than the figures shown.
-Robert Morris University participates in federal (Pell Grants, Direct Loans), state, and institutional aid programs.
-The institution applies a need-based aid model, and families apply using the FAFSA.
-Financial aid packages typically combine grants, loans, and work-study opportunities to help bridge the gap between sticker price and what families actually pay.
-Median federal student loan debt at graduation is $26,950, and families using Parent PLUS borrow a median of $38,989; private or institutional loans may add further borrowing that falls outside these federal-only figures — see the Parent PLUS risk framework for how household context shapes PLUS decisions.
-For a graduate at the institution's median four-year earnings of $70,755, median federal debt of $26,950 projects to a monthly payment of about $305 under standard ten-year repayment.
-For personalized projections across earnings scenarios — including Parent PLUS planning — use Azimuth's Financial GPS tool.
+Published cost of attendance is $51,621.
+After need-based aid, low-income families pay approximately $19,548, middle-income families pay around $20,199, higher-income families pay approximately $28,842.
+Azimuth ranks Robert Morris University #1064 for post-graduation affordability among nonprofit four-year institutions, in the 25.4 percentile.
+Median federal student loan debt at graduation is $26,950; families using Parent PLUS borrow a median of $38,989.
+For a graduate at the institution's median four-year earnings of $70,755, median federal debt projects to a monthly payment of about $305 under standard ten-year repayment.
+For personalized projections across earnings scenarios, use Azimuth's Financial GPS tool.

 This school profile was generated using Azimuth's proprietary ROI framework, developed by founder Daniel Rogers.
 Our methodology transforms federal education data into actionable insights for families.